Register your interest below for the 2019-20 programme. Applications will open Tuesday 19th February, 2019.

 We want to support you to increase your income from trading and sales.

-So as part of this programme, you have access to a Match Trading™ grant.
+So as part of this programme, you have access to a Match Trading™ grant of up to £7,000.
 The Match Trading grant matches increases in your income from trading and sales, pound-for-pound.

 Match Trading™ was developed by the School for Social Entrepreneurs with the support of pioneer partners Lloyds Banking Group and Big Lottery Fund.